 This Father-Daughter Team's BLM PSA For The Hearing Impaired Is So Powerful

+This Father-Daughter Team's BLM PSA For The Hearing Impaired Community Is So Powerful

 As Alaquiva told CBS Pittsburgh, the PSA was born after the insightful little girl began to ask him questions about Black Lives Matter protests across the country.